buildpacks/rfcs/text/0000-extension-layer.md

 # What it is
 [what-it-is]: #what-it-is

-This follows up on RFC-0105 and proposes that during the execution of the extension's `./bin/generate`, an extension is allowed to write arbitrary data to the `context` folder within its exclusive layer.
+This follows up on RFC-0105 and proposes that during the execution of the extension's `./bin/generate`, an extension is allowed to write arbitrary data to the `context` folder within its exclusive output directory.
 This data then becomes accessible during the execution of the `extend` phase via Kaniko build context.
-The content of these extension-specific layers is ignored at build and launch time, it serves only the extension phase.
+The content of these extension-specific context is ignored at build and launch time, it serves only the extension phase.

 # How it Works
 [how-it-works]: #how-it-works